 Market Focus: Energy

-- Nov 26 Cutting Oil Production Will Not Solve OPEC’s Problems by Global Risk Insights
+- Feb 26 OPEC’s Influence Has Long Been Exaggerated by Global Risk Insights

-Jim Puplava’s Big Picture: Trouble in the Oil Patch
+Jim Puplava’s Big Picture: On the Record (Part 2)

 Peak Oil Reports